 What age Golden do I want?

-This is a personal choice, but the life span of dogs is increasing, so don’t disregard the older Goldens.
+This is a personal choice, but the life span of Golden Retrievers is decreasing due to the prevalence of cancer in the breed.
 A Golden can live to 14 plus years of age with the proper care and exercise.
 A Golden that is 7 to 9 years of age is still full of energy and is quite appropriate for the household that does not want to cope with the activity of a puppy.
 Senior Goldens can still take long walks, swim, retrieve and enjoy their most favorite part of the day, human companionship.
 We rarely get puppies into the program.
 However, we consider a dog up to three years old to be a puppy because of the energy level and enthusiasm of the breed.

 Will an older dog adjust to our lifestyle?